qiaolinhan/FireDetection/Learn_Stanford CNN Lecture02.md

 $ \frac{df(x)}{dx}=\lim\underset{h\rightarrow 0} \frac{f(x+h)-f(x)}{h} $
 In multiple dimentions, the gradient is the vector of (partial derivatives) along each dimention.
 The slope in any direction is the #dot product# of the direction with the gradient.
 The direction of steepest decent is the #negtive gradient#.
+* Use calculus to compute an analytic gradient